k-dimple/ubuntu-core-docs/docs/tutorials/build-a-public-cloud-image/build-the-image.md

       imds_support: "v2.0"
       public: false
       regions:
-        - "my-region"
+        - "us-east-1"
 ~~~

-In the above, you'll have to replace
-- "my-bucket" - with your S3 bucket name
-- "my-ubuntu-core-image" - with the name that you would like your image to have, and
-- "my-region" - with the region in which you want your image to reside (same as your S3 bucket's region)
+In the above, the region specified is "us-east-1", but if you have created your S3 bucket in a different region, use that instead.
+You can also rename "my-bucket" and "my-ubuntu-core-image" appropriately.

 Finally, register the image using: